szikszail/calculator/README.md

    8. Operations can be grouped, e.g. `(12 + 3) * 2` equals `30`
    9. There can be any white space between the operator and the operands until the expression is deterministic.
    10. Operators should have the following precedence (highest to lowest, Left-to-right on the same level):
        1. Grouping
        2. Power, Modulo, Integer division, Division, Multiplication
        3. Addition, Subtractioní

+## Technology

+Use any technology and programming language you wish.

+## Test

+Implement your tests, using the test data available in `test_data.json`, which contains an array of test data records:
+* `input`: one line of input to the tool
+* `output`: the output for the input line, unless there is an error
+* `error`: the error displayed on the screen if expected

+Note, that these are not all the possible test cases, feel free to add yours.